 A creamy tomato sauce?
 Check!

-As far as comfort food goes, this chicken & sausage with gnocchi in tomato sauce has it goin’ on.
+As far as comfort food goes, this chicken & sausage with gnocchi in tomato sauce has it going on.
 It’s basically like a hug (in food form) from me to you!

-It’s super easy to prepare and your family will go crazy over it….at least we do in our home!
+It’s super easy to prepare and your family will love it (at least we do in our home).

 What Type of Gnocchi Do I Use?

-I opted for a ‘skillet’ style gnocchi (these by Olivieri, to be exact…not sponsored, just enjoy the product).
+For this recipe, I used a skillet style gnocchi (not sponsored).
 With this style of gnocchi you gently pan fry with butter instead of boiling.